mk12/sicp/notes/notes.md

+% Study Notes on _Structure and Interpretation of Computer Programs_
+% Mitchell Kember

 # Dedication

 > What's in your hands, I think and hope, is intelligence: the ability to see the machine as more than when you were first led up to it, that you can make it more.
 (11)